zlojkashtan/Pocket-Lines/README.md

 * Feel free to use the app and report any bugs.
 * Feel free to contribute with new code.
 * Feel free to suggest improvements with your own ideas.
+* Feel free to translate the app to any language by forking and changing /lang/anylang.js

 ## Community
 * Like [Pocket Lines on Facebook](https://www.facebook.com/PocketLines).